The History Of The Daisy Style Cocktail.

-Emerging around the same time as the crusta and many other early standard sour cocktails, the daisy was another early cocktail style.
-The Daisy is essentially a crusta with an ounce of soda water to cut the intensity and make the cocktail a bit more refreshing.
-First appearing in the 1862 edition of the bartenders guide by Jerry Thomas, The daisy is a wonderful cocktail if you find the standard sour is a bit too strong.
+The daisy was another early cocktail style emerging around the same time as the crusta and many other early standard sour cocktails.
+The Daisy is essentially a crusta with an ounce of soda water to cut the intensity and make the cocktail more refreshing.
+First appearing in the 1862 edition of the bartender’s guide by Jerry Thomas, The daisy is a beautiful cocktail if you find the standard sour is a bit too strong.

-The Brandy Daisy is a wonderful little cocktail that adds a bit of refreshing soda water to a delicious sour cocktail.
-The small amount of Orange Liqueur adds a nice orange flavor on top of the citrus.
-The primary flavor is still the brandy and the subtle flavors of the brandy shines through in this cocktail.
+The Brandy Daisy is a beautiful little cocktail that adds a bit of refreshing soda water to a delicious sour cocktail.
+The small amount of Orange Liqueur adds a pleasant orange flavor on top of the citrus.
+The primary flavor is still brandy, and the subtle flavors of the brandy shine through in this cocktail.

-The most important ingredient in this cocktail is the brandy you use.
-I don’t often use fine sipping spirits for cocktails but the proportion of the other ingredients is so small that a nicer more mellow brandy makes for a better balanced drink where you can still appreciate the subtleties of a nicer brandy.
-The brandy daisy is a wonderful drink but its not for everyone.
-If you love brandy and find the side car cocktail to be too sweet than this is the cocktail for you.
+The most essential ingredient in this cocktail is the brandy you use.
+I don’t often use fine sipping spirits for cocktails.
+Still, the proportion of the other ingredients is so small that a nicer, more mellow brandy makes for a better-balanced drink where you can still appreciate the subtleties of a nicer brandy.
+The brandy daisy is a beautiful drink, but it’s not for everyone.
+If you love brandy and find the sidecar cocktail too sweet, this is the cocktail for you.